kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/notes.md

 Also here, they are build for different purposes in mind and perform bad for the other system.

+### A hybrid

+That does not mean it can not work.
+Something like [JuliaHub](https://juliahub.com/) can be considered a cloud for HPC workloads.
+Also the big cloud providers will offer something called **burst computing** where you move your HPC workload ot the cloud when you need more and have it local otherwise.

 ## Just run to code on an HPC system and it is faster

 As we have seen in the [parallel computing](../../hpc/) there is more to it than one might think.